 SECTION 6.
-LIABILITY OF EMPLOYERS AND PRINCIPALS.
+VICARIOUS LIABILITY OF EMPLOYERS AND PRINCIPALS.

-(a) If an employee is found to be liable for punitive damages under Section 5, the employer is also subject to liability for punitive damages if the trier of fact finds by clear and convincing evidence that the employee was acting in the course and scope of the employment at the time of the wrongful conduct and the employer, with knowledge of its wrongful nature, directed, authorized, participated in, consented to, acquiesced in, or ratified the conduct of the employee.
+(a) If an employee or agent is found liable for punitive damages under Section 5 and the trier of fact finds by clear and convincing evidence that the employee's or agent's wrongful conduct occurred in the course and within the scope of the employment or agency and the employer or principal, with knowledge of its wrongful nature, directed, authorized, participated in, consented to, acquiesced in, or ratified the conduct of the employee or agent, the trier of fact may also find the employer or principal liable for the punitive award if such an award is necessary to punish the employer or principal for the employer's or principal's conduct or to deter the employer or principal from similar conduct in like circumstances.